IBM/generate-insights-from-multiple-data-sources/README.md

 * Click `Insert Pandas DataFrame` from the drop down menu.
 * Select the schema in which you created the table.
 * Select `GLASGOW` table.
-* After inserting, make sure you change the DataFrame name to `df3`, as shown below.
+* After inserting, make sure you change the DataFrame name to `df3`.
  `NOTE: This step is very important.`

 #### Add the Db2 Warehouse credentials, to the notebook